Consumer Economic Pulse

 THE INFORMATION THAT WE COLLECT

-Individuals may voluntarily become members of the Angus Reid Forum by registering at our website.
+Individuals may voluntarily become members of the Angus Reid Group by registering at our website.
 Personal Information (“Personal Information”) is personal information you provide us, or what we collect from you and your devices in connection with your access to and use of the Services.
 In legal terms, we collect and use this Personal Information as a data controller.
 No Personal Information is sought from or about you without your prior knowledge and consent.

 During the registration process, we gather certain Personal Information for contact and survey distribution purposes.
 We also record your IP address for member validation purposes and some browser and Operating System information for technical support purposes.
 Members may also be recruited on our behalf by third party websites, who may forward Personal Information to us, with the member’s prior consent.